Quality traffic means more conversions, more sales, and a better digital marketing strategy overall.

 Maybe it was the clean landing page, the targeted ad copy, the client testimonial, or the eye-grabbing CTA.
 These are the elements you want in your campaigns moving forward.

-From there, you can perform consistent A/B tests to see which strategies and campaign components yielded the best results, so you can keep improving performance.
+From there, you can perform consistent A/B tests to see which strategies and components yielded the best results.
+That way, you can keep improving performance.